Weill-Neurohub-OPTiMaL/reconstruction-3d/reconstruction/3D_reconstruction.md

 * `--display 0` specifies that we don't want the UI with the video to open up.
 * `--render 0` specifies that we don't want the skeletons to be superimposed on the video popup.

-Here is the full command:
+Here is the full command (on Linux/Mac):
 `./build/examples/openpose/openpose.bin --image_dir ../Pictures/images_for_reconstruction --3d_views 3 --3d --frame_undistort true --number_people_max 1 --hand --face --write_json ../keypoints/3D_keypoints_1 --display 0 --render_pose 0`

+On Windows, the executable is in `./build/x64/Release/OpenPoseDemo.exe`, and the rest of the command is the same.

-All of these steps take over 14 hours on CPU, but less than 30 minutes total on GPU.
+For a 2 minute video, all of these steps take over 14 hours on CPU, but less than 30 minutes total on GPU.

 ## Time for each 3D reconstruction step (running on GPU)
 1) **Splitting a 2 min video at 30 fps with ffmpeg:** ~4-5 mins <!-- 3m58.438s, 4m14.477s, 4m42.389s -->